 Also, be as vigilant at poison-proofing your house for a pet as you would be for a child.
 Keep cleaning products in a high, closed cabinet.
 There should be nothing below counter level because liquid drain cleaners, as well as tub and tile cleaners, can be lethal.
 Also, take precautions in the garage — bags of insecticide and auto care liquids need to be stored high off the ground.

-Some pet owners may mistakenly think that the medications used to treat human symptoms will work for animals, as well.
+Some pet owners may mistakenly think that the medications used to treat human symptoms will work for animals as well.
 Never give your animal a human medication.
 Even something as simple as aspirin can be lethal to your pet.
-Products such as acetaminophen and any aspirin product can cause stomach bleeding in your pet.
-Medications such as birth control and vitamins can also cause internal bleeding.
+Acetaminophen is toxic to your cat and should never be used.
+Medications such as birth control and vitamins can also cause severe problems.

 Cats tend to be attracted to unusual flavors, so keep them away from calamine lotion, diaper rash ointments, sunblock and analgesic ointments.
 These products contain an acid related to those in aspirin and will prove toxic if ingested.